- Fortress and Frontier: Different but Not Less

 In this first installment of the Fortress and Frontier series on the Discourse Magazine Podcast, Robert Graboyes, a senior research fellow at the Mercatus Center, speaks with Temple Grandin, a pioneer in the humane treatment of livestock and a well-known spokesperson on autism.
 Their discussion encompasses Grandin’s life and career, the overstandardization of today’s educational system, how to efficiently distribute COVID-19 vaccines, the importance of many different types of minds and more.

 The second Fortress and Frontier podcast features another conversation with Temple Grandin.
 The third podcast with Pradheep Shanker focuses on COVID-19 data.
 The fourth with Devi Shetty is about innovations in healthcare.
+The fifth talk with Eric Topol is about medicine’s slow progress and machine learning in healthcare.
+The sixth with Keith Smith focuses on price transparency.

 ROBERT GRABOYES: Welcome to Fortress and Frontier: Conversations on Healthcare and Innovation, a product of Discourse Magazine at the Mercatus Center at George Mason University.
 My name is Robert Graboyes, and I’m a senior research fellow at Mercatus.
 Today’s podcast is entitled “Different but Not Less: Temple Grandin and the Economic Virtues of Neurodiversity.”
 I’m not prone to superlatives, but frankly, my guest today, Dr. Temple Grandin, is one of the most fascinating and influential people on the face of the planet.